 The Risen Christ: The Hope Of The New Creation

-On this fifth Sunday of Easter we continue glorifying the risen Christ.
+On this fifth Sunday of Easter, we continue glorifying the risen Christ.
 Gradually Christ approaches his Ascension into heaven.
-Hence, He promised us a place with him in his kingdom if we persevere in our faith and in love with one another.
+Hence, He promised us a place with him in his kingdom if we persevere in our faith and love for one another.

 In today’s first reading, Paul encourages us to remain faithful in our missions as disciples of Jesus Christ.
 He reminds us that: “We all have to experience many hardships before we enter the kingdom of God.”
 In other words, our suffering as Christians is the stepping stone to our victory.
-If we do not lose our faith during times of persecutions and hardships we shall be victorious.
-Therefore love for the word, and love for one another must sustain us as we march towards the kingdom of God.
+If we do not lose our faith during times of persecution and hardships, we shall be victorious.
+Therefore, love for the word and love for one another must sustain us as we march toward the kingdom of God.

 Through the vision of John in today’s second reading, God gives us a glimpse of that kingdom that Paul spoke of in our first reading.
-It is a place of renewal where all our lost glory would be restored.
-The New Jerusalem is the reward of all Christians who bear an authentic witness to the risen Christ.
-It is the hope of all who endure persecutions for the sake of Christ and his good news.
+God’s kingdom is the place of renewal where Christ will restore our lost glory.
+The New Jerusalem is the reward for Christians who bear an authentic witness to Christ.
+It is the hope of those who endure persecution for the sake of Christ.
 It is the hope of those who maintain their faith in Christ.

-Any Christian community or family that is united in love will never lose its focus or faith in God.
+Any Christian community or family united in love will never lose its focus or faith in God.
 This is the love that Paul described in chapter thirteen of his first letter to the Corinthian Christian community.
-This love cares, it does not exploit the other, it endures and forgives, and it empathizes and sympathizes with the other.
-This love may be blind, but it still remains very prudent, sensible, reasonable and godly.
+This love cares and does not exploit the other.
+It endures, forgives, empathizes, and sympathizes with the other.
+This love may be blind, but it remains very prudent, sensible, reasonable, and godly.

 Finally, the love that Christ talks about here is an identification mark.
-Hence He says: “…By this love everyone will know that you are my disciples.”
-In other words, it is what defines us as true disciple of Christ.
+Hence, He says: “…By this love, everyone will know that you are my disciples.”
+In other words, it is what defines us as faithful disciples of Christ.
 Only those who love sincerely can enter the New Jerusalem that the risen Christ promised his people.
-This love is a mark of the newness of life that Christ brings to all his people this Easter season.
+This love marks the newness of life that Christ brings to all his people this Easter season.